National Ramah Tikvah Network:

 TikvahNet Virtual Programming Hub

 TikvahNet is the National Ramah Tikvah Network’s virtual programming hub.
 In addition to year-round programs offered by Reshet Ramah and individual camps, TikvahNet provides innovative and engaging vocational and socialization programs for current participants and alumni of Ramah Tikvah programs aged eighteen or older.
-To date, over 125 current or former campers with disabilities from across the US and Canada have participated in TikvahNet.
+To date, more than 130 current or former campers with disabilities from across the U.S. and Canada have participated in TikvahNet.

 Programs take place twice a month on Zoom.
 Programs have included topics such as healthy living, money management, and job interviews, as well as social activities such as games and cooking classes.
-TikvahNet also regularly welcomes guest speakers, such as personal trainers who offer accessible fitness classes, and representatives from companies that recruit employees with disabilities.
-We also encourage TikvahNet participants to lead programs they design themselves for our group.
+TikvahNet also regularly welcomes guest speakers, such as personal trainers who offer accessible fitness classes, representatives from companies that recruit employees with disabilities, and rabbis who lead Jewish learning sessions.
+We also encourage TikvahNet participants to lead programs they design themselves.

 Read more: Reflections on Our Third Year of TikvahNet: How We've Expanded Social and Leadership Opportunities for Ramah Alumni with Disabilities (2023)